Fantasy sports punishments

 Best fantasy sports punishments overall

 Start here if your league needs ideas that work for fantasy football, fantasy hockey, office pools, hockey pools, and remote group chats.
-These are strong because they are easy to understand, easy to enforce, and funny enough to survive the offseason.

 | Punishment | Best For | Shame | Cost | Enforceability | Why It Works |